Chapter 18 : Back to School

 Ron laughed and Ginny added to the mirth with a wonderful imitation of Hermione, “Oh!
-Yes, nothing like the look on a taxi driver's face when Crookshanks scratches long, ragged rips in his pants.”
+Yes, nothing like the look on a taxi driver's face when Crookshanks scratches long, ragged rips in his trousers.”

-When the cabs arrived, the family was already standing at the gate.
+When the taxis arrived, the family was already standing at the gate.
 Their trunks were piled two-by-two, one atop the other.
 Hermione was carrying Crookshanks' traveling basket, empty as Crookshanks was still at school.
 Ron had Pigwidgeon in his cage, and Harry was carrying his and Ginny's new owl, “Barnaby.”
 The two drivers got out, gawked at The Burrow and opened the boots of their taxis.
 Harry and Ron lent a hand loading their trunks.
-In the first cab Ron and Hermione sat on either side of Mrs. Weasley, Crookshank's basket on Hermione's lap and Pigwidgeon's cage on Ron's.
+In the first taxi Ron and Hermione sat on either side of Mrs. Weasley, Crookshank's basket on Hermione's lap and Pigwidgeon's cage on Ron's.

 “Yep, first day of term,” answered Harry as they climbed inside.
 They settled in for the ride with Ginny in the middle.
 Harry held Barnaby.

 When the taxis turned onto the paved road toward London Mr. Weasley asked, “How does it feel, going back to school?”

 “First and last,” answered Harry with a theatrically mysterious voice and expression.
 Ginny was better at it but these little dramas were fun.